 Vegan culture has been increasing tremendously over the last couple of years, with good reason.
-Just recently, I myself have joined the community this past year and couldn’t be happier with my decision.
+Just recently, I myself have turned to a vegan diet to improve my health and couldn’t be happier with my decision.
 Everyone has different reasons for making the switch.
 Some do it for the animals, some do it for the love of our planet, while others do it for their health.
-As we all should try our best and recycle, minimize power usage, pick up trash, and use reusable bottles/bags.
+We all should try our best to recycle, minimize power usage, pick up trash, and use reusable bottles/bags.
 Vegan lifestyle benefits the planet in numerous ways, but what really made me dive head first into this culture was my health.

 My Health Background